AR0E/ar0e.github.io/_pages/reading-list.md

     - Helicity and Singular Structures in Fluid Dynamics - H. Keith Moffat
     - Hamiltonian description of the ideal fluid - P. J. Morrison
     - [Feynman's Fabulous Formula](https://golem.ph.utexas.edu/category/2015/06/feynmans_fabulous_formula.html)
+    - An Elementary Introduction to the Geometry of Quantum States with Pictures - Avron, Kenneth
+    - An Introduction to Spontaneous Symmetry Breaking - Beekman, Rademaker, Wezel
+    - Possible Kinematics - Bacry, Levy-Leblond

   - Books
+    - The Tragicomical History of Thermodynamics - C. Truesdell
     - Gravitation - Wheeler, Thorne, Misner
     - A Journey into Gravity and Spacetime - Wheeler
     - Special Relativity in General Frames - Éric Gourgoulhon